inato/take-home-test/README.md

 - [ ] Clone this repository (do **not** fork it)
 - [ ] Implement the required feature
 - [ ] Publish it on your GitHub (or Gitlab, or whatever...)
-- [ ] Send us the link and tell us approximatively how much time you spent on this assignment
+- [ ] Send us the link and tell us approximately how much time you spent on this assignment

 You are encouraged to refactor the existing code before adding your own, as you would do if this was a real task in real life.
 We strongly recommend that you write tests to help you during this process.